Anyone can search Taylor County public records using accessible online search tools offered by local agencies or through in-person or mail requests.

 Phone: 325-674-1202

-The day to day management of all probations in Taylor County are a responsibility of the Community Supervision and Corrections Department.
+The day to day management of all probations in Taylor County are a responsibility of the Community Supervision & Corrections Department.
 It’s quite interesting to notice that this Department is responsible for all probationers in Taylor, Callahan, and Coleman Counties.

 The Community Supervision and Corrections Department is available in person or via phone if more information is needed.
 Citizens shouldn’t hesitate to contact them if they need to find or confirm information about any individual living under supervision.